 With regard to water risk as well, assuming 2030, we are identifying locations that are exposed to water risk at all of our global locations (including existing and new businesses) through WRI AQUEDUCT recognized by CDP Water as assessment criteria and water risk analysis services provided by risk management consulting firms.

-The five sites with high levels of water risk include those in China (Dalian and Shanghai), Japan (Okayama), US (San Ramon in California) and Indonesia (Bekasi).
-Water intake in these areas in fiscal 2021 totaled 280 thousand m³, which counts for 23% of the total water intake of OMRON group.
+The four sites with high levels of water risk include those in China (Dalian and Shanghai), Brazil (Jundiai), and Italy (Frosinone).
+Water intake in these areas in fiscal 2022 totaled 212 thousand m³, which counts for 20% of the total water intake of OMRON group.
 OMRON is voluntarily take initiatives to protect the water resources to be prepared to continue business without any guidance or order to cut the intake and to improve the quality of drainage by governments.
 We are also systematically implementing the following measures and more for sites with high levels of physical risks, such as water risk.

-The OMRON Group conducted scenario analysis for each business during the current fiscal year to identify transition risks and physical risks due to climate change impacts.
-We then visualized the timing of emergence and degree of impact on business and finances for each scenario for the identified risks associated with climate change.
-Based on our assessments, we identified the risks associated with climate change that are important to our company, and we developed response measures to said risks.
-Material Issues related to the identification of risks and the formulation of response measures are reported to the board of directors.
+The OMRON Group conducts scenario analysis for each business to identify transition risks and physical risks due to climate change impacts.
+We then visualize the timing of emergence and degree of impact on business and finances for each scenario for the identified risks associated with climate change.
+Based on our assessments, we identified the risks associated with climate change that are important to our company, incorporating these results into companywide risk management as integrated business risk.
+Materialities related to the formulation of response measures are reported to the board of directors.

 Given the importance of building a system to manage risks on an Enterprise-wide basis, the OMRON Group has been working on integrated risk management under a common group framework.
 We identify and assess climate change risk as an important risk for the group.
 We monitor efforts here by aligning risks with scenario analysis.